lagotto/lagotto/docs/installation.md

 title: "Installation"
 ---

 ALM is a typical Ruby on Rails web application with one unusual feature: it requires the CouchDB database.
 CouchDB is used to store the responses from external API calls, MySQL (or PostgreSQL, see below) is used for everything else.
-The application has been tested with Apache/Passenger, but should also run in other deployment environments, e.g. Nginx/Unicorn or WEBrick.
+The application is used in production systems with Apache/Passenger and Nginx/Puma.
 ALM uses Ruby on Rails 3.2.x, migration to Rails 4.x is planned for 2014.
 The application has extensive test coverage using [Rspec] and [Cucumber].

 [Rspec]: http://rspec.info/
 [Cucumber]: http://cukes.info/